KushagraDhawan1997/Kookie/docs/design-token-reference.md

 - **Default element**: `<h2>`
 - **Default weight**: `semibold` (600)
 - **Default color**: gray (based on theme's gray scale)
+- **Enhanced size scale**: Each size is mapped to a larger text size
+  - xs → text-sm (one step larger than Text xs)
+  - sm → text-base (one step larger than Text sm)
+  - md → text-lg (one step larger than Text md)
+  - lg → text-xl (one step larger than Text lg)
+  - xl → text-2xl (one step larger than Text xl)
+  - 2xl → text-3xl (one step larger than Text 2xl)
+  - 3xl → text-4xl (one step larger than Text 3xl)
-- **Default sizes**: Automatically mapped by heading level
+- **Default sizes by heading level**:
-  - h1: 3xl
+  - h1: 3xl (renders as text-4xl)
-  - h2: 2xl
+  - h2: 2xl (renders as text-3xl)
-  - h3: xl
+  - h3: xl (renders as text-2xl)
-  - h4: lg
+  - h4: lg (renders as text-xl)
-  - h5: md
+  - h5: md (renders as text-lg)
-  - h6: sm
+  - h6: sm (renders as text-base)
 - **Additional features**: tracking-tight by default, level-based sizing

 ## Component Sizing